DeepHiveMind/gateway_to_DeepReinforcementLearning_DeepNN/README.md

 Welcome Onboard!

 Your journey begins with **The wonderland of AI** wherein you get to relish the gigantic-yet-so-beautiful landscape of AI.
-Herein, you will be pampered with Infographic panoramic view of the design, and the sweeping constructs of AI.
-I'm sure, You'll relish the AI wonderland!
+Herein, you will be pampered with Infographic panoramic view of the design, the sweeping constructs of AI, and many more such delightful introductory elements.
+I'm sure, You'll relish the gateway to AI wonderland!

 Post that, In this voyage, you will be treated with ultra-luxurious warmth of **The REAL world of AI applications**, wherein pleathora of ***actual codesets*** from varied flavour will welcome you in detail.
 Please cherish the tangy-yet-so-sweet flavour of AI application codesets!